Woodbury, Nassau County, New York

 Woodbury is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
-The population was 8,907 at the 2010 census.
+The population was 9,335 at the time of the 2020 census.

 Woodbury borders Laurel Hollow to the north, Plainview to the south, Syosset to the west, and Cold Spring Harbor, West Hills and South Huntington to the east.
 Woodbury is located approximately 35 miles (57 km) east of Midtown Manhattan.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, of which 0.20% is water.
+According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, of which 0.32% is water.

 The ZIP Code of the Woodbury Post Office is 11797.